 Under this subtask, participants will perform cross domain suggestion mining, where train/development and test datasets will belong to separate domains.
 Train and development datasets will remain the same as subtask A, while the test dataset will belong to the domain of hotel reviews.

 This means that a model trained on the suggestion forum dataset will be evaluated on the hotel review dataset.

 A separate codalab page is set for sub-task B.

 Classification performance of the submissions will be evaluated on the basis of F-1 score for the positive class, i.e. the suggestion class.
 F1 score will range from 1 to 0.
-The class distribution in the provided test datasets will be balanced out prior to the release of the test set.

 |Predicted Label||Actual Label|

 |Suggestion||True Positive||False Positive|